Al-Futuwwa (Palestine)

-Al-Futuwwah (Arabic: قتوة - "The Youth" or "The Brotherhood") was the youth organisation of the Palestine Arab Party in Palestine.
-The organisation was created in February 1936 and was to some extent modelled on the Hitler Youth organisation in Germany.
-For a short time it was known as the "Nazi Scouts".
+Al-Futuwwah (Arabic: فتوة - "The Youth" or "The Brotherhood") was the youth organisation of the Palestine Arab Party in Palestine.
+The organisation was created in February 1936 by the al-Husseinis to counteract their rivals' al-Nashashibis National Defense Party.
+It was, to some extent, modelled on the Hitler Youth organisation in Germany.

 Origins

-The Palestine Arab Party was founded at a congress in March 1935, when Jamal al-Husayni was elected President.
-One of the tasks pursued by the heads of the Party was to create a youth branch.
-This was actively pursued by the General Secretary Emil Ghuri, who at first tried to work through the Boy Scouts but that didn't succeed.
-Then a separate organisation was created, for a short time called the "Nazi Scouts" and then renamed it as al-Futuwwah.
+The Palestine Arab Party was founded at a congress in March 1935, when Jamal al-Husayni was elected president.
+One of the tasks pursued by the heads of the Party was to create a youth branch; scouts of young Palestinians who participated in the political feuds of the time.
+This was actively pursued by the General Secretary Emil Ghuri, who at first tried to work through the Boy Scouts, later creating a separate organisation.
+For a short time they called themselves the "Nazi Scouts" and then renamed it to al-Futuwwah, meaning 'chivalry' in Arabic.

-At the founding meeting on February 11, 1936, Jamal al-Husayni noted that Hitler's followers had grown in number from six to sixty million and expressed the hope that al-Futuwwa would also be a nucleus of national resurrection.
-The following credo was adopted:Liberty is my right; independence is my goal; Arabism is my principle; Palestine is my country and mine only.
+At the founding meeting on February 11, 1936, Jamal al-Husayni noted that Hitler's followers had grown in number from six to six hundred to sixty million and expressed the hope that al-Futuwwah would also be a nucleus of national resurrection.
+The following credo was adopted:Liberty is my right; Independence is my goal; Arabism is my principle; Palestine is my country and mine only.
 This I attest and God is a witness to my words.

 Later developments

 Al-Futuwwa was broken up by the British in 1937 during the Arab Revolt.
 It was re-established in September 1946 and Kamil Arikat was made its commander.
-Its main task was to support the leadership of Jamal al-Husseini by opposing al-Najjada.
-Its members wore uniforms and had superficial military training.
-Estimates of their strength range from 2,000 to 5.000.
+Its main task was to support the leadership of Jamal al-Husayni by opposing al-Najjada.
+Its members wore uniforms and had superficial military training, with estimates of their strength ranging from 2,000 to 5,000, not existing as a significant force in the Palestinian political sphere.
 An official merger of al-Futuwwa and al-Najjada was announced later that year, but in practice they continued to operate separately.
-A more successful merger in 1947 apparently caused a decrease in paramilitary activity.
+For al-Najjada and al-Futuwwa, by the summer of 1947 they were already dispersed as any serious militant organization.